MicrosoftDocs/learn/learn-pr/azure/building-end-to-end-data-governance-master-data-stack-with-microsoft-purview-cluedin/includes/4-integrating-deployed-technologies.md

 ## Congratulations!

 Great work!
 We've integrated all the pieces of our data technology stack!
 Give yourself a pat on the back before moving on to the next section.
+This is the most difficult part-- everything else is just using the tools we've put in place.